Cloudinary CLI reference

 Tip

-You can copy and paste your Provisioning API Environment variable from the Setting page in the Cloudinary console.
-If your account is not set up for provisioning (available upon request for Enterprise plans), you won't see the environment variable.
+You can copy and paste the component parts of your CLOUDINARY_ACCOUNT_URL from the Provisioning API Access section of the Account page in the Cloudinary Console Settings.
+If your account is not set up for provisioning (available upon request for Enterprise plans), you won't see this section.

 Syntax